kkaragitz/openbbs/README.md

 ![Asciichan](https://raw.github.com/TsarFox/asciichan/master/Asciichan_Logo.png "Asciichan")
 =========
 ## Server software programmed and maintained by [Jakob.](http://tsar-fox.com/)
 Asciichan is a simple text-based BBS server written in Python.
-Its goal is to be easily accessible to anyone with Netcat or a Telnet client, and functional on both major versions of Python.
+Its goal is to be easily accessible to anyone with Netcat or a Telnet client, and functional on both major versions of Python. **_Python versions 2.6, 3.2 and 3.3 are no longer supported out of security interests._**

 Asciichan is free software, licensed under the GNU Affero General Public License.